kevinhoxha/LMC-3403-Unit-3/docs/index.markdown

 When a visually impaired person uses a screen reader to access a webpage, alt text is read aloud, providing users an alternate way to consume the image content.
 _______________________________MOVE DOWN_____________________________________
-Alt text has other uses besides aiding the visually impaired.
-When images on a website cannot load properly, the alt text is loaded in their place.
-Search engines also analyze the alt text on your website, so including relevant alt text can help improve your website's SEO!

-Since writing helpful alt text for every important image on your website can be a tedious process, some developers neglect alt text.
-Fortunately, Google's AI chatbot Gemini can help you quickly write alt text for your website!

 ![image](images/examplealt.PNG)